sfvicente/PatternsForCommonApplicationFeaturesAndFunctionalities/Docs/SpecificApplicationFunctionality/PrivacyPolicy/Update.md

 <br>

-### Include links to a Privacy Policy and to Terms and Conditions in the email.
+### Always include links to the privacy policy and the terms and conditions in the email.

 TODO: description.